It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 From here it is a short run down to The Wey Bridge - which the super sleuth in me thinks may have something to do with the fact that the town here is called Weybridge.

-Unfortunately the super sleuth in me is wrong, because the 7th century records note a settlement here by the name of Weiburgge - whilst this bridge is a much later installation.
-So there would have been a bridge, but certainly not this bridge setting the name.
+But the super sleuth in me is wrong, because the 7th century records note a settlement here by the name of Weiburgge - whilst this bridge is a much later installation.
+So there would have been a bridge, but certainly not this exact one.

 |